 Our Urology department maintains locations on the main campus of Nationwide Children’s Hospital, as well as at other areas in Central Ohio.

 Our urologists are also scientists, making advances in the field of pediatric urology.
 Learn more about our most recent research projects and innovations.

 Daniel B. Herz, MD, a pediatric urological surgeon, has joined the Section of Urology at Nationwide Children’s Hospital as director of Robot-Assisted Laparoscopic Surgery.
 This new program launched in January 2013 with the installation of a state-of-the-art da Vinci® surgical system from Intuitive Surgical, and will enhance the current minimally-invasive surgery capabilities at Nationwide Children’s.
 The initial focus of the program will be Urology, eventually expanding to encompass additional surgical specialties.
 Read the news release »

 Incontinence is typically a condition associated with adults; however, many children also struggle with incontinence – bladder, bowel or both.
 In order to help these children, doctors at Nationwide Children’s Hospital have turned to a device, typically used in adult patients, to help manage children with chronic incontinence.

 The sacral nerve stimulator is a surgically implanted device that helps regulate the bowel muscles and/or urethral (bladder) sphincter to control fecal and urine flow.
-Read the news release »
+Read our case study »

 Children with urinary tract infections (UTI) may have differing symptoms depending on their infecting bacteria’s ability to evade the host immune response, according to a Nationwide Children’s Hospital study appearing in The Journal of Urology.
 Clinicians may one day be able to harness discarded urine samples to predict UTI-causing bacterial virulence and patient outcome.
 Read the article »